-- A simple confidence scoring scheme: Accept the matched template string only if the cost <= some threshold - We encountered its use in the hypothetical google search string example! - This treats all template strings equally, regardless of length - Or: Accept if cost <= 1 + some fraction (e.g. 0.1) of template string length - Templates of 1-9 characters tolerate 1 error - Templates of 10-19 characters tolerate 2 errors, etc. - Easy to think of other possibilities, depending on the application

-Confidence scoring is one of the more application-dependent functions in speech recognition
+- A simple confidence scoring scheme: Accept the matched template string only if the cost <= some threshold - We encountered its use in the spell checking example! - Accept if no. of errors is below some fixed thresholl - Or: Accept if cost <= 1 + some fraction (e.g. 0.1) of template string length - Templates of 1-9 characters tolerate 1 error - Templates of 10-19 characters tolerate 2 errors, etc. - Easy to think of other possibilities, depending on the application - Confidence scoring is one of the more application-dependent functions in speech recognition